Thursday's Scottish gossip

 Celtic boss Ange Postecoglou says striker Giorgos Giakoumakis is going nowhere amid rumours of interest from Japan and the US.
 (Daily Record)

-Monza, who were interested in Celtic's Josip Juranovic look set to sign right-back Pol Lirola on loan from Marseille instead.
+Monza, who were interested in Celtic's Josip Juranovic, look set to sign right-back Pol Lirola on loan from Marseille instead.
 (Gianluca DiMarzio)

 Aberdeen are among a number of clubs who are interested in a loan move for Sunderland's Australian defender Bailey Wright.
 (Daily Record)